bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 * [2] Stanford CS236 Class Notes, `<https://deepgenerativemodels.github.io/notes/flow/>`__

 ..
 [1] Apparently, autoregressive models can be interpreted as flow-based models (see [2]) but it's not very intuitive to me so I like to think of them as their own separate thing.
 ..
 [2] My schedule consisted of usually 30-60 minutes in the evening when I actually had some free time.
-I did have some other bits of free time as well when I had some extra help around the house from my family.
+I did have some other bits of free time as well when I had some extra help around the house from my extended family.
 Most of my other time is taken up by my main job and family time.